iryndin/limitron/README.md

 ## 6. Best Practices

-* Store `rl uint64` values in maps keyed by user/IP/key.
+* Store `rl *uint64` values in maps keyed by user/IP/key.
-* Use separate `LeanRateLimiter` instances for each configuration (they are stateless).
-E.g. create one instance of `LeanRateLimiter` for free plan users, and another `LeanRateLimiter` instance for paid plan users with higher rate.
+* Use separate `RateLimiter` instances for each configuration (they are stateless).
+E.g. create one instance of `RateLimiter` for free plan users, and another `RateLimiter` instance for paid plan users with higher rate.
-* Do not share `rl` values across identities.
+* Use of `rl *uint64` values makes sense only by reference (pointer)